esy-ocaml/hello-ocaml/README.md

 [![Build Status](https://travis-ci.org/andreypopp/esy-ocaml-project.svg?branch=master)](https://travis-ci.org/andreypopp/esy-ocaml-project)

-A project which demonstrates an OCaml workflow with esy.
+A project which demonstrates an OCaml workflow with `esy`.

+`esy` is an overlay on top of `package.json` based package managers, that enables `package.json` packages to use compilers and environments quickly, and easily.

 ## Installation

-While we are in an experiment mode you need to use a custom registry for `@opam` scope (this is where we publish opam packages to):

-    % npm config set @opam:registry https://opam-npm.andreypopp.com

-Then just use `npm install` as usual:
+You can install the beta using `npm install -g`.

-    % npm install .
+    npm install -g git://github.com/jordwalke/esy.git#beta-v0.0.2

 **WARNING:** Only `npm` is supported right now (not `yarn`, `pnpm`, or `ied`).
 This restriction is temporary and will be lifted in the future.

 ## Build

-    % npm run build
+    % esy build

 ## Clean build artifcats

-    % npm run clean
+    % esy clean

 ## Shell into build environment

-    % npm run shell
+    % esy shell

 ## Run preconfigured OCaml REPL

-    % npm run repl
+    % esy repl

 ## Merlin

 Merlin integration is included.
 If your editor of choice has Merlin plugin/extension then you can run:

-    % npm run editor
+    % esy $EDITOR

 and start using it (`$EDITOR` env var must point to your editor of choice).

 ## Merlin + Vim

-Merlin ships with Vim plugin, to enable it add the following lines to `.vimrc`:

-    if $opam_merlin__install != ''
-      execute "set rtp+=" . $opam_merlin__install . "/share/merlin/vim"
-    endif
+This project also builds the Merlin IDE plugin as a dependency, which includes Vim support.
+To enable it install the tiny Vim plugin which will load Merlin's Vim support from the environment, by putting this in your `.vimrc`.

+    " If using NeoBundle(recommended)
+    NeoBundle 'reasonml/vim-reason-loader'

+    " Using Vundle
+    Bundle 'reasonml/vim-reason-loader'

+Then whenever starting Vim inside the project's `esy` environment, that vim plugin will automatically load the *actual* Merlin plugin.

+    % esy vim

+    % # Or
+    % esy $EDITOR